 Using a Multimeter, Voltmeter, Ammeter, and an Ohmmeter

 Each type of meter has its advantages.
-Used as a voltmeter, a digital meter is usually better because its resistance is much higher, 1 MΩ or 10 MΩ, compared to 200 Ω for a analogue multimeter on a similar range.
-On the other hand, it is easier to follow a slowly changing voltage by watching the needle on an anlaogue display.
+Used as a voltmeter, a digital meter is usually better because its resistance is much higher, 1 MΩ or 10 MΩ, compared to 200 Ω for a analog multimeter on a similar range.
+On the other hand, it is easier to follow a slowly changing voltage by watching the needle on an anlaog display.

 Used as an ammeter, an analog multimeter has a very low resistance and is very sensitive, with scales down to 50 µA.
 More expensive digital multimeters can equal or better this performance.